Charlotte of Mecklenburg-Strelitz: Interests and patronage

-Up until 1788, portraits of Charlotte often depict her in maternal poses with her children, and she looks young and contented; however, in that year her husband fell seriously ill and became temporarily insane.
+Up until 1788, portraits of Charlotte often depict her in maternal poses with her children, and she looks young and contented; however, that year, her husband fell seriously ill and became temporarily insane.
 It is now thought that the King had porphyria, though bipolar disorder has also been named as another possible underlying cause for his condition.
-Sir Thomas Lawrence's portrait of Charlotte at this time marks a transition point, after which she looks much older in her portraits; the Assistant Keeper of Charlotte's Wardrobe, Mrs. Papendiek, wrote that the Queen was "much changed, her hair quite grey".
+Sir Thomas Lawrence's portrait of Charlotte at this time marks a transition point, after which she looks much older in her portraits; the assistant keeper of Charlotte's wardrobe, Charlotte Papendiek, wrote that the Queen was "much changed, her hair quite grey".

-Relations with Marie Antoinette
+Friendship with Marie Antoinette

 The French Revolution of 1789 probably added to the strain that Charlotte felt.
-Queen Charlotte and Queen Marie Antoinette of France had maintained a close relationship.
-Charlotte was 11 years older than Marie Antoinette, yet they shared many interests, such as their love of music and the arts, in which they both enthusiastically took an interest.
+She had maintained a close relationship with Queen Marie Antoinette of France.
+Charlotte was 11 years older than Marie Antoinette, yet they shared many interests, such as their love of music and the arts, about which they were both enthusiastic.
 Never meeting face to face, they confined their friendship to pen and paper.
 Marie Antoinette confided in Charlotte upon the outbreak of the French Revolution.
 Charlotte had organized apartments to be prepared and ready for the refugee royal family of France to occupy.

 She was greatly distraught when she heard the news that the King and Queen of France had been executed.

 During the Regency

 After the onset of his permanent madness in 1811, George III was placed under the guardianship of his wife in accordance with the Regency Bill of 1789.

 She could not bring herself to visit him very often, due to his erratic behaviour and occasional violent reactions.
 It is believed she did not visit him again after June 1812.
-However, Charlotte remained supportive of her spouse as his illness, now believed to be porphyria, worsened in old age.
+However, Charlotte remained supportive of her spouse as his illness worsened in old age.
 While her son, the Prince Regent, wielded the royal power, she was her spouse's legal guardian from 1811 until her death in 1818.
-Due to the extent of the King's illness he was incapable of knowing or understanding that she had died.
+Due to the extent of the King's illness, he was incapable of knowing or understanding that she had died.

 During the Regency of her son, Queen Charlotte continued to fill her role as first lady in royal representation because of the estrangement of the Prince Regent and his spouse.
 As such, she functioned as the hostess by the side of her son at official receptions, such as the festivities given in London to celebrate the defeat of Emperor Napoleon in 1814.
 She also supervised the upbringing of her granddaughter, Princess Charlotte of Wales.

-During her last years, she was met with a growing lack of popularity and sometimes subjected to demonstrations.
+During her last years, she was met with a growing lack of popularity and was sometimes subjected to demonstrations.
 After having attended a reception in London on 29 April 1817, she was jeered by a crowd.
 She told the crowd that it was upsetting to be treated like that after such long service.